 21 Truly Helpful Tips to Know Before You Go!

 - Plan to walk EVERYWHERE!
 It's seriously the best way to see Savannah.
 This city has so many beautiful little nuances that you need to see up close and personal, and you'll miss too many of them if you're driving and busy looking out for pedestrians or one-way streets.
+[I even created a printable bucket list of 50 things you can do on foot in the Historic District — no car necessary!]

 - Don't over-schedule your day.
 Savannah is a slow-paced city, and you'll get the most enjoyment from it when you're relaxed.
 Pull up a chair at one of the many outdoor cafes, sip on your favorite drink, and immerse yourself in the charm of the city.